Quickstart #5: Notification Ambient Agent

 Click "Publish" to launch your Plugin.

 And just like that — you've finished building your Plugin, and now it's ready to use!Congrats!
-You are not ready to test your plugin.
+You are now ready to test your plugin.
 In the next section, you will provided with required tools to help you test it.

 Phase 4: Testing